rustadadam/PF-GAP/notes.md

     a.
 Can change the argument to "original" and "OOB" and proximity type.

 ## Changes and updates
+1. Tested the accuracy of the straight up distance measures.
+They seem to get better accuracy than the other models do.
+This is in test_accuracy file
+2.

 ## Possibilities to expand the project
 1. Using an imputation method to classify the NaNs and the following.